xAPPO/MQTT/README.md

 	info MQTT: Skipping HA stateStream MQTT discovery info MQTT: Skipping homie MQTT discovery
-	info MQTT> Connected as Hubitat_Development to MQTT broker tcp://192.168.1.78:1883 info MQTT client alpha2 initialised
+	info MQTT> Connected as Hubitat_Development to MQTT broker tcp://192.168.1.78:1883 info MQTT client alpha3 initialised
 	info MQTT> Resetting MQTT connection
 	info MQTT> Log Level set to 2
-	info MQTT: Hubitat hub name is : Hubitat/Development info MQTT alpha2 Initialized
+	info MQTT: Hubitat hub name is : Hubitat/Development info MQTT alpha3 Initialized
 	info MQTT: MQTT Installed

-Inparticular check that you get the "Connected as Hubitat_xxxx to MQTT broker" success result, otherwise nothing will work.
+Inparticular check that you get the "Connected as Hubitat_xxxx to MQTT broker" success result and no other errors, otherwise nothing will work.

 Now choose from the key features listed above which feature(s) a) b) c) or d) you are trying to setup the MQTT app for.
 I recommend choosing just one for now.  a) is the easiest.